 The electronic invoicing system should potentially allow the implementation of a complex billing procedure.
 Automation of the invoicing system for payment will improve the efficiency of business processes in the company by reducing the time spent on managing invoicing and eliminating possible errors.

-Accounts receivable arises when the goods (works, services) are sold, but the funds for them have not yet been received, or when the advance payment has been paid to the supplier, but the goods (works, services) have not yet been received on his account,
+Accounts receivable arise when the goods (works, services) are sold, but the funds for them have not yet been received, or when the advance payment has been paid to the supplier, but the goods (works, services) have not yet been received on his account,

 NAS 2013 Moldova [En] - National Accounting Standards [En] “Receivables and Financial Investments” [En, 2013]